President's Community Fund

 How to Apply

-Applications will be reviewed quarterly by the Estates Strategy Group.
+Applications will be reviewed quarterly by the Operations and Infrastructure Committee.

 Process and Reporting

-- Applications that meet the eligibility criteria will be considered and shortlisted by the Estates Strategy Group to assess their feasibility and any overlap with existing strategic plans.
+- Applications that meet the eligibility criteria will be considered by the Operations and Infrastructure Committee to assess their feasibility and any overlap with existing strategic plans.